-Mentioning the term ‘bitcoins’ in company would have drawn blank stares just a few years ago.
-Bring up Bitcoin in conversation today, however, and chances are most people will have heard something about the currency.
-What is less widely known is that a huge range of Bitcoin competitors are also streaming on to the market.
-Though some of these ‘alternative bitcoins’, or ‘altcoins’, are pale imitations of the original system, a few emerging cryptocurrencies are sufficiently distinct to warrant further attention.
+Mentioning the term ‘bitcoin’ in company may have drawn some fairly blank stares just a few years ago.
+Bring up Bitcoin in conversation today, however, and chances are most people will have either heard something about the digital currency or maybe investing in Bitcoin themselves.

-It's important to realise that the allure of cryptocurrencies for many users is a distinct lack of rules and red tape.
+It's important to realise the allure of cryptocurrencies for many is a distinct lack of rules/red tape.
 This may change in the future, as European and American lawyers are working hard to clarify the status of virtual denominations as 'vehicles of money transmission' and bring them (kicking and screaming) into the existing financial system.

-Given that Bitcoin is newish and most altcoins are newer still, it isn't surprising that there are still several unknowns on the road ahead.
+Given that Bitcoin is new and most altcoins are newer still, it isn't surprising that there are still several unknowns on the road ahead.
 What is certain, however, is that cryptocurrencies are having a profound effect on world banking systems: the combined worth of all virtual tenders amounts to billions upon billions of pounds.